spo-iitk/docs/docs/util.md

 # prog_dept.go
 This file contains utilities to check and compare the program departments.

-Only 1 function is defined to check if the given branch ID is a double major branch ID or not.
+**Function isDoubleMajor** to check if the given branch ID is a double major branch ID or not. (returns boolean)

 {: .info }
 > array of all double major program department IDs